jennwah/react-project-covid19-stats-tracker/README.md

 ### This project is to enhance my basic understanding of React and react Hooks as front end.
 For the charts, Chartjs is used with react-chartjs-2.

+I have also uploaded a 1-min video demo for this app [here](https://www.youtube.com/watch?v=aano97jsmDA)